SNAP: Semantic Stories for Next Activity Prediction: The model

 Another point to consider when transforming traces into stories is numerical features.
 LFM performs best when the story content is rich in semantic meaning, while numbers offer little such content.
 However, it turns out that numerical features, such as time from process start in days, can improve the model's goodness-of-fit.

-\textbf{Fine-tuning LFM} - The transformation of the event log into stories produces a dataset containing pairs of sample and label.
+\textbf{Fine-tuning LFM} - The transformation of the event log into stories produces a dataset containing sample-label pairs.
 Each sample represent a story of a prefix trace, and the label represents the ground-truth of the next activity.
 With this story-based dataset at hand, we fine-tune language foundation models (e.g., BERT and DeBERTa) with their compatible tokenizers on the next activity classification task.
-Ultimately, in the fine-tune training mode, the model's embedding of the [CLS] token is passed through a fully connected layer that is followed by a ReLU activation to acquire the category classification prediction.
+Ultimately, in the fine-tune training mode, the model's embedding of the [CLS] token is passed through a fully connected layer followed by a ReLU activation to acquire the category classification prediction.
 This token is designed for classification, as it is a global token that captures the full semantic context of the input.
 Technically, the model outputs a list of values, one for each activity class present in the dataset.
 For a single activity prediction, we select the class with the largest value.
-However, for a recommendation system we may want to present the best $k$ options at any given time, we select the largest $k$ classes in the outcome (see the MIP dataset analysis in \cite{zeltyn2022mip}).
+However, for a recommendation system, we may want to present the best $k$ options at any given time, so we select the largest $k$ classes in the outcome (see the MIP dataset analysis in \cite{zeltyn2022mip}).